 How Sinus Grafting Works

 During your initial appointment with Dr. Puterman, he will evaluate whether you could benefit from a dental implant and determine the additional treatments you may need for a durable, attractive, and effective result.
 If he will be restoring a tooth in the back of your jaw, he will examine how much bone there is below the sinus.
-Bethesda and Washington, DC patients who don’t have enough bone may be good candidates for sinus grafting.
+Patients who don’t have enough bone may be good candidates for sinus grafting.

 Dr. Puterman can use one of two methods to conduct the procedure:

 Crestal approach.
-Some Bethesda and Washington, DC patients only require a small amount of bone to restore the sinus.
+Some patients only require a small amount of bone to restore the sinus.
 Dr. Puterman will come in from the site where the dental implant will eventually go and fill the lower portion of the sinus with bone grafting material.
 Over time, this material will strengthen and become part of the jaw’s natural bone.

 Lateral window.
 Patients who need a larger amount of bone restored may benefit from this approach.
 Dr. Puterman will make a small window along the jaw bone, raise the position of the sinus membrane, and fill the lower part of the cavity with grafting material.